 Provide calls-to-action (CTAs) at the end of your email that invite your subscribers to explore your page further.
 Redirect them to your website or provide them with the incentive that motivates them to purchase your product, call your company, or another action.

 Consider using a promo code that lets your clients enjoy an added discount on your products or services.
-Not only does it provide a rewarding feeling for readers, but it may just convert them into a long-term and loyal customer.
+Not only does it provide a rewarding feeling for readers, but it may just convert them from potential customers into long-term and loyal customers.

 Try to create a personal and welcoming tone whenever possible too.

 Your subscribers don’t want to feel detached or removed from the content you’re creating.
 Whether you provide a sense of added worth in your emails or address your customers by their name in your messages, remember that personalization can drive conversions.